 Bear Lake Cutthroat, Lake Trout, Bonneville Cisco, Bonneville Whitefish, Bear Lake Whitefish, Bear Lake sculpin, Utah sucker, speckled dace, catfish, and Utah chub.
 There was a small amount of rainbows planted in 2010.
 You would have a better chance driving to Montpelier and getting a lottery ticket then catching a rainbow.
 It is estimated (USU source) that there are over 9 million Bonneville cisco and several million Bonneville whitefish in Bear Lake.

-The definition of endemic fish means only in one water body or one region.
+The definition of endemic is a species being found in a single defined geographic location..
 This is falsely reported on many sites as meaning the fish are only in Bear Lake.
 The Bonnelville Cisco, Bear Lake Whitefish, Bonneville Whitefish, and Bear Lake Sculpin are all listed as endemic.
 Through the 1970's and 1980's the Bonneville Cisco was stocked in several lakes in the west including Flaming Gorge and Lake Tahoe.
 Although the population hasn't established well there are bodies of water that have Bonneville Cisco other than Bear Lake.
 The Bear Lake Sculpin was stocked and established in Flaming Gorge Reservoir.
 The Bear Lake Cutthroat was taken off the Endemic list only after being established well in several fisheries.

 Fish Stocked Since 2002